gflucifer0/Organ-Donation-Process-Ontology/USE_CASES.md

 # Use Cases - Organ Donation Process Ontology (ODPO)

-This document describes three practical use cases of the ODPO ontology, demonstrating how SPARQL queries and automatic reasoning can solve real-world problems in the context of organ donation in Italy.
+This document describes three use cases of the ODPO ontology (1.
+Educational, 2.
+Clinical, 3.
+Informative), demonstrating how SPARQL queries and automatic reasoning can provide solutions to real-world problems in the context of organ donation in Italy both on a professional and unprofessional level.

 ---